shreejanmishra/Tresata_Round_1/README.md

+##The project has been hosted on this link and each merge to main branch will trigger a redployment: [Netlify](https://soft-gumdrop-787e95.netlify.app/)

 Making this repo for sharing convinience.
 I did not use the github at the time of creating, so can't track all the commits made during the initial stage while implementing the features 😞. <br/>

 Took creative liberty for certain designs and layout where I felt I can do better than the Figma design provided.<br/>